fousa/troops/README.md

 Archive your application by running the following command:

-    troop archive
+    troops archive

 This always uses the staging 'environment' to build the correct target.
 You can specify an environment by adding it as an argument:

-    troop archive production
+    troops archive production

 ### Deploy to TestFlight

 Deploy your application by running the following command:

-    troop deploy
+    troops deploy

 This always uses the staging 'environment' to build the correct target.
 You can specify an environment by adding it as an argument:

-    troop deploy production
+    troops deploy production

 This command doesn't archive the build, if you want to archive while deploying, add the `--archive` argument.

-    troop deploy production --archive
+    troops deploy production --archive

 To distribute the build to a disitribution group add the `--distribute` argument.
-This will send an email to the persons belonging to the distribution list defined in the project `.troop` file.
+This will send an email to the persons belonging to the distribution list defined in the project `.troops` file.

-    troop deploy production --distribute
+    troops deploy production --distribute

 ## License